chtammik/poliTheory/README.md

 	- as seen in Germany, Italy, early 21st century right wing trends
 	- ground for gradual transition into fascism

-### we are at a political cross-road
+## we are at a political cross-road

-- liberal politics have allowed capitalism to flourish
+- liberal politics have allowed capitalism to flourish & exploit
+	- the human race
+	- natural resources
 - pandering to capitalist ideology while throwing working class under the bus
+- active anti socialist / communist propaganda
+	- censorship
+	- police violence
 - blatant growing inequality
 	- wage stagnation
+	- unpaid overtime
+	- union busting
 	- gentrification
+	- austerity
 	- corporate & bank bailouts
-	- austerity
+	- deregulation of finances
 	- tax cuts for the rich
+	- governing according to bankers
 - deterioration of social securities
 	- cutbacks in government spending
+	- rise in child births
 - 21st century capitalism is failing
 	- negative interest
 	- bankrupt countries
 - pushes working class people to seek alternative

-## fascism
+# fascism / the right

 > [fascism is] a form of political behaviour marked by obsessive preoccupation with community decline, humiliation, or victimhood and by compensatory cults of unity, energy, and purity, in which a mass-based party of committed nationalist militants, working in uneasy but effective collaboration with traditional elites, abandons democratic liberties and pursues with redemptive violence and without ethical or legal restraints goals of internal cleansing and external expansion
 >
 >Robert Paxton

-### some common traits in fascist ideologies:
+## commonalities in fascist ideologies

 - essentially conservative (preserving/restoring some mythical "better" past)
 	- myth of national rebirth from decadence (Palingenesis )